If you’re looking for ways for how to keep baby goats warm in cold weather, you’re in the right place.

 But, if you want to try them, here’s the Prima heat lamp that most goat producers are using these days.

-Alternatives to Heat Lamps
+Safe Alternatives to Heat Lamp for Goats

-I don’t believe there’s any better alternatives to heat lamps than what I mentioned above about a draft-free, warm shelter.
+I don’t believe there’s any better safe alternatives to heat lamps than what I mentioned above about a draft-free, warm shelter.
 However, many new goat producers are leery about how to keep baby goats warm in cold weather because they just don’t know.

 And I get it.
 No one wants to lose any goats.
 I certainly never did but there’s wasn’t as much research out there when I started.
 I have a large barn we were kidding in that is metal and not insulated.
 Not draft free.
 We used heat lamps.